 Modern applications are equally intelligent and complex.
 To address the growing complexity and scalability challenges, software engineers often adopt a distributed approach such as microservices architecture.
 In a nutshell, microservice architecture involves breaking down software systems into independent services that represent specific business functions.
 Each microservice operates independently, enabling seamless development, testing, packaging, and deployment processes.

 However, splitting a software system into a set of microservice instances can be challenging due to the need for effective coordination and communication.
-One solution that solves this issue effectively is a message broker.

 What is messaging in a message broker?